-Deadlines aren’t the same for proposal submissions.
-They vary based on the requirement and the customer.
+Deadlines vary for every proposal based on the requirement and the customer.
 For example, proposals that respond to federal bids have longer timelines, while commercial bids generally open and close within 1-3 weeks or as little as 24 hours.

 Proposals take great effort in short time periods, so one of the most important strategies to use is collaboration.
 Collaboration ensures that you maximize timelines and that work does not suddenly pile up as the deadline draws closer.